 ‘Our 10-year-old son said he didn’t want to live anymore’

-Anne Walker tells the moving story of her battle to save her son Ethan’s life and how South London and Maudsley gave her the lifeline she desperately needed.
+Anne Walker tells the moving story of her battle to save her son Ethan’s life and how raising awareness about Mental Health is critical for helping sufferers.

 ‘In December 2015 our 10-year-old son said he didn’t want to live anymore.
 Prior to this he had spent three years out of school, mostly confined to his bedroom, displaying symptoms of anxiety and depression.
 We had spent all our money trying to help him in the United Arab Emirates where we live, but nothing had worked.